This article may contain compensated links. Please read the disclosure for more info.

-Developing an effective piano practice routine doesn't only save time, but also helps you have more fun and enjoy you practice.
-Interleaved practice seems (and is) random, and random is not efficient...or is it?
+Developing an effective piano practice routine saves time and helps you have more fun and enjoy your practice.

-Recently I noticed a trend where pianists are sharing their piano practice routine with online video’s.
+Recently I've noticed a trend where pianists share their piano practice routine with online videos.

-The "competition" with my peers about who practiced the most hours, usually wasting most of that time with inefficient and mindless repetition of the same again and again.
+The "competition" with peers about who practiced most hours, usually wasting most of that time with inefficient and mindless repetition of the same again and again.

-No wonder that many developed repetitive-stress injuries.
-Asking anyone if they liked to practice- most would answer usually not.
+No wonder many developed repetitive-stress injuries.
+Asking anyone if they liked to practice- most would usually answer not.

-I was a quite shocked to realize how young pianists still, almost 40 years later, are practicing in the same self-punishing way; without pleasure, musical intent or effective ways.
+Almost 40 years later, I was shocked to realize how some young pianists practice in the same self-punishing way, without pleasure, musical intent, or effective ways.

 As if practicing is a necessary evil to be able to…what?
 Play?

-Seeing that practicing the piano and learning new material is done 99% of the time and considering that musicians spend an enormous amount of their time and life practicing, it becomes a bit scary...
+Seeing that practicing the piano and learning new material is done 99% of the time, and considering that musicians spend an enormous amount of time and life practicing, it becomes a bit scary...

-Playing the piano, practicing and performing should be with a sense of joy, curiosity and an ever-exploring mind.
-Always with a musical intent.
+Playing the piano, practicing, and performing should be with a sense of joy, curiosity, and an ever-exploring mind.
 Never with boredom and/or pain.
+Always with musical intent.

-And thanks to new research of how to improve skills in practice, especially regarding sports, we can get ideas that can be used also for musicians.
+And thanks to new research on how to improve skills in practice, especially regarding sports, we can get plenty of ideas that can also be used for musicians.

-One "new" strategy I find works very well is random practice, or interleaved practice.
+One "new" strategy that works very well is random practice or interleaved practice.